 FVTPL - This category comprises derivatives, or liabilities acquired or incurred principally for the purpose of selling or repurchasing such financial liabilities in the near term.
 They are carried in the statement of financial position at fair value with changes in fair value recognized in the statement of comprehensive loss.

-Other financial liabilities: This category includes accounts payable and accrued liabilities, all of which are recognized at amortized cost.
+Other financial liabilities: This category includes accounts payable and accrued liabilities, and advance from optionee, all of which are recognized at amortized cost.